content-left-bg.png

 Unique Student Identifier

-The USI (Unique Student Identifier) was introduced nationally on 1 January 2015 for all students studying VET qualifications.
+All students studying VET qualifications must create a USI (Unique Student Identifier).
 The school is not permitted to issue Statements of Attainment or Certificates unless students have a USI recorded with Pioneer State High School.
 After students obtain a USI, they must provide this number to the Head of Department for Vocational Education and Training.

 Student’s selecting a Vocational Education and Training subject must create a USI prior to commencing study in a VET subject.
 Students will require proof of identification to create a USI such as Birth Certificate, Medicare Card or Passport.